jasondaledavis/molecule/readme.md

 * corrected footer widgets not displaying on home in sidebar-footer.php
 * cleaned up css for responsive
 * deleted depricated sidebar-footer.php in main theme dir and moved to templates dir.

+= 2.4.4.2 =
+* updates to CSS for better UX.
+* removed wfull from footer widget template.
+* updates to CSS and function.php for Gutenberg Editor compatibility.